 Books can be lend.
 Therefore we need your identification and address data.
 The maximum term to lend is 4 weeks and there is a guaranty.
 The maximum number of books at once is 6 books.

 Magazines, posters and articles from the files are not lend out.
 Of course you have the possibility to copy them.
-From videos there can be made copies.
+From most videos it is possibl eto make copies, too.